 Explore Doi Inthanon’s breathtaking trails, waterfalls, and hill tribes.
 Discover Thailand’s highest peak and vibrant culture on the Kew Mae Pan trek.

-Also known as “The Roof of Thailand,” Doi Inthanon National Park spans an area of 482 km² in Chiang Mai province, northern Thailand.
+Also referred to as “The Roof of Thailand,” Doi Inthanon National Park spans an area of 482 km² in Chiang Mai province, northern Thailand.
 The park is part of the Himalayan mountain range, with elevations ranging from 800 to 2,565 meters above sea level.
 The highest peak in the park is Doi Inthanon Mountain, which is the tallest mountain in Thailand.
 The park experiences high humidity and cold weather throughout the year.

 -